mem48/geocompr/main.md

 # Geographic data I/O {#read-write}

-The previous chapters provided an overview of spatial data classes in R, with a focus on simple features.
+The previous chapters provided an overview of spatial data classes in R, with a focus on simple features and raster.
 This chapter is about getting spatial data onto your computer and then, perhaps after processing it with techniques described in this book, back out to the world.
 <!-- Not sure if this is the place for the following two sentences...
 Or if so, some kind of link is missing.-->
 We include a section (\@ref(visual-outputs)) on visualization because outputting data in a human (not just computer) readable format enables non-programmers to benefit from your work.